VRConservation/geosp/chapters/07_sql.md

 ## Installation

-Adapt the installation from the [geog414 duck db page](https://geog-414.gishub.org/book/duckdb/01_duckdb_intro.html#installation)?
+Installation is straightforward: follow the instruction for command line or Python at the DuckDB installation [page](http://gg.gg/1at9tp).

 ## Wood processing